Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From Unity 2020.2, if you disable the sky override used as the **Static Lighting Sky** in the **Lighting** window, the sky no longer affects the baked lighting.
 Previously, the sky affected the baked lighting even when it was disabled.

-From Unity 2020.2, HDRP has removed the Cubemap Array for Point [Light](Light-Component.md) cookies and now uses octahedral projection with a regular 2D-Cookie atlas.
+From Unity 2020.2, HDRP has
+the Cubemap Array for Point [Light](Light-Component.md) cookies and now uses octahedral projection with a regular 2D-Cookie atlas.
 This is to allow for a single path for light cookies and IES, but it may produce visual artifacts when using a low-resolution cube-cookie.
 For example, projecting pixel art data.

 As the **Cubemap cookie atlas** no longer exists, it is possible that HDRP does not have enough space on the current 2D atlas for the cookies.
 If this is the case, HDRP displays an error in the Console window.
 To fix this, increase the size of the 2D cookie atlas.
 To do this:
 Select your [HDRP Asset](HDRP-Asset.md).